Mixed-use development: Australia

+Subsequent plans complemented the initial one with new policies focused on economic and urban renewal issues.
+In particular, the 1988 Plan was designed in collaboration with a transport strategy and was the first to recommend higher development densities.
+Since then, Australian planning authorities have given greater priority to mixed-use development of inner-city industrial land as a way of revitalising areas neglected by the decline in manufacturing, consolidating and densifying the previously underpopulated urban centres.
+This new urban planning approach has had a significant impact on the use of land parcels in major Australian cities: according to 2021 data from Australian Bureau of Statistics, mixed zoning already suppose more than 9% of new housing approvals.

 Canada

 One of the first cities to adopt a policy on mixed-use development is Toronto.
 The local government first played a role in 1986 with a zoning bylaw that allowed for commercial and residential units to be mixed.
 At the time, Toronto was in the beginning stages of planning a focus on developing mixed-use development due to the growing popularity of more social housing.
 The law has since been updated as recently as 2013, shifting much of its focus outside the downtown area which has been a part of the main city since 1998.
 With the regulations in place, the city has overseen the development of high-rise condominiums throughout the city with amenities and transit stops nearby.
 Toronto's policies of mixed-use development have inspired other North American cities in Canada and the United States to bring about similar changes.

 One example of a Toronto mixed-use development is Mirvish Village by architect Gregory Henriquez.
-Located at Bloor and Bathurst Street, a significant intersection in Toronto, portions of the Mirvish Village project site are zoned as "commercial residential" and others as "mixed commercial residential."
+Located at Bloor and Bathurst Street, a significant intersection in Toronto, portions of the Mirvish Village project site are zoned as "commercial residential" and others as "mixed commercial residential".
 Within the City of Toronto's zoning by-laws, commercial residential includes "a range of commercial, residential and institutional uses, as well as parks."
 Mirvish Village's programmatic uses include rental apartments, a public market, and small-unit retail, while also preserving 23 of 27 heritage houses on site.
 The project is notable for its public consultation process, which was lauded by Toronto city officials.
 Architect Henriquez and the developer had previously collaborated on mixed-use projects in Vancouver, British Columbia, including the successful Woodward's Redevelopment.